Achievable logoAchievable logo

 Answer = $3,100 gain

-At $100, the call is “in the money” (has intrinsic value), and the put is “out of the money” (no intrinsic value).
-The put expires worthless, but the call is exercised, allowing a purchase of ABC shares at $60.
-The shares would then be sold at $100, netting a $40 gain per share or $4,000 overall ($40 gain x 100 shares).
-The $900 combined premium paid upfront reduces the gain to $3,100.
+At $100, the call is “in the money” (it has intrinsic value), and the put is “out of the money” (no intrinsic value).
+The put expires worthless, and the call is exercised, allowing the investor to buy ABC at $60 and sell at $100.

 The maximum gain for a long straddle is unlimited*.
 The further the market rises, the more intrinsic value the call option gains.